 But monthly migration doesn’t suit me.
 I do it every other day because some tasks cannot wait for a month.
 I highlight the task with my brush pen (you can also use the bullet >) so that it stands out.

 But if I migrate some tasks repeatedly, I don’t see the need to do it anymore.
 In that case, I cross it off.
 That’s another benefit of bullet journaling.
 It causes you to reflect on what is important and what you should give your time to.
 If you are postponing repeatedly, it might not be worth your time.
 Or think about delegating.

 Collections in a bullet journal pretty much talk about your life.
 It gives the journal a touch of your personality.

 Collections are pages dedicated to specific topics.

-Example: Meal Planning, Grocery list, Habit tracker etc.
+Example: Meal Planning, Grocery list, Habit trackers etc.